Tenyokj/FlashAlliance/README.md

 ![FlashAlliance Banner](./docs/bert-alliances.png)

 **FlashAlliance**
 is a standalone ERC20-funded collective NFT trading module.
 Each `Alliance` instance is a self-contained pool with fixed participants and fixed ownership shares.

-This module is intentionally separate from BERT core governance contracts.
+**FlashAlliance** is designed as a lightweight, capital-efficient coordination layer for small groups that want to acquire and manage high-value NFTs together.

-In BERT terms, FlashAlliance should be treated as an ecosystem add-on product, not a core DAO primitive.
+There is no global DAO dependency.
-Administrative controls are local (`Ownable`) per alliance.
+Each Alliance operates independently.

-Note: Please read the Contract [Documentation](https://bertdao-docs.vercel.app) before integrating with this repo.
+Note: Please read the Contract [Documentation](https://flash-docs.vercel.app) before integrating with this repo.

 **Core Flow**